na396/SGCP/README.md

 ## SGCP Introduction
-Self-training Gene Clustering Pipeline (`SGCP`) is a framework for gene co-expression network construction and analysis.
-The goal in these networks is to group the genes in a way that those with similar expression pattern fall within the same network cluster, commonly called module. `SGCP` consists of multiple novel steps that enable the computation of highly enriched modules in an unsupervised manner.
-But unlike all existing frameworks, it further incorporates a novel step that leverages Gene Ontology (GO) information in a semi-supervised clustering method that further improves the quality of the computed modules. `SGCP` results in highly enriched modules.
+The Self-training Gene Clustering Pipeline (`SGCP`) is an innovative framework for constructing and analyzing gene co-expression networks.
+Its primary objective is to group genes with similar expression patterns into cohesive clusters, often referred to as modules.
+SGCP introduces several novel steps that enable the computation of highly enriched gene modules in an unsupervised manner.
+What sets SGCP apart from existing frameworks is its integration of a semi-supervised clustering approach, which leverages Gene Ontology (GO) information.
+This unique step significantly enhances the quality of the resulting modules, producing highly enriched and biologically relevant clusters.

 ## SGCP Publication
 SGCP is under review.
 The preprint is available at [BMC Bioinformatics](https://link.springer.com/article/10.1186/s12859-024-05848-w).